sameoldmadness/g-cli/Readme.md

     $ PREFIX=$HOME make install

-### Installing Binaries
+### Switching branches

 Type `g` to prompt selection of a local git branch.
-Use the up / down arrow to navigate, and press enter or the right arrow to select, or ^C to cancel:
+Use the up / down arrow to navigate, and press right arrow to select, or left arrow to cancel:

     $ g